DELTA - Kyoto

 ©Prince Gyasi, delta.kyotographie.jp

-In the kitchen, Chef Oumi symbolizes the multiculturalism of the place: born in Japan, he spent his childhood in a Western restaurant run by his relatives.
-After training in French and Italian cuisine at the Tsuji School in Tokyo, he acquired more than twenty years of experience in bistros and restaurants.
-Beyond his skills as a chef, he is also a baker and bartender by training.
-Chef Oumi's cuisine reflects the different cultures he has discovered, particularly Moroccan and Thai, and the menus he offers are an expression of the essence of DELTA, between sharing and multiculturalism, adapting to the seasons and the current exhibitions.
+Chef Oumi symbolizes the multiculturalism of the place: born in Japan, he spent his childhood in a Western restaurant run by his family.
+After training in French and Italian cuisine at the Tsuji School in Tokyo, he acquired over twenty years' experience in bistros and restaurants.
+In addition to his skills as a chef, he is also a trained baker and barman.
+Chef Oumi's cuisine reflects the different cultures he has discovered, notably Moroccan and Thai, and the menus he proposes are an expression of the essence of DELTA, between sharing and multiculturalism, adapting to the seasons and current exhibitions.

 Access